dozyhermit/nemo-zod-validators/README.md

 };
 ```

-We return an asynchronous function because when we use it like below:
+In the above, we return an asynchronous function because when we use it like below:

 ```
 const middlewares = {